Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 In fact, of course, although the veins carry dark burgundy blood, unlike the bright scarlet arterial blood, they are not at all blue in color.
 They are red, like the color of the blood that flows through them.
 And you shouldn’t believe in the theory that you can find on the Internet that the blood actually runs through the vessels is blue, but when cut and in contact with air it instantly turns red - this is not so.
 Blood is always red, and why is described above in the article.

 The veins only appear blue to us.
 This is explained by the laws of physics about the reflection of light and our perception.
 When a beam of light hits the body, the skin reflects some of all the waves and therefore looks light, well, or different, depending on melanin.
 But it transmits the blue spectrum worse than red.
 But the vein itself, or rather the blood, absorbs light of all wavelengths (but less, in the red part of the spectrum).
-That is, it turns out that the skin gives us a blue color for visibility, and the vein itself gives us red.
+That is, it turns out that the skin gives us for visibility blue, and the vein itself is red.
 But, interestingly, the vein actually reflects even a little more red than the skin in the blue spectrum of light.
 But why then do we see veins blue or cyan?
 And the reason, in fact, lies in our perception - the brain compares the color of the blood vessel against the bright and warm tone of the skin, and in the end shows us blue.

 Why don’t we see other vessels through which blood flows?

-If a blood vessel is located closer than 0.5 mm to the surface of the skin, then it generally absorbs almost all blue light, and reflects much more red light - the skin looks healthy pink (ruddy).
+If a blood vessel is located closer than 0.5 mm to the surface of the skin, then it generally absorbs almost all blue light, and reflects much more red - the skin looks healthy pink (ruddy).
 If the vessel is much deeper than 0.5 mm, then it is simply not visible, because the light does not reach it.
 Therefore, it turns out that we see veins that are approximately located at a distance of 0.5 mm from the surface of the skin, and why they are blue has already been described above.

 Why can't we see arteries from under the skin?